Select Page

 Exhausts

-MotoGP are able to choose their exhaust supplier.
+MotoGP is able to choose their exhaust supplier.
 However, the majority of the field choose Akrapovic.

 The same applies in Superbikes, the teams can select their own exhaust provider and names such as Akrapovic and SC-Project feature on both grids.